EdbMails EDB Recovery and Migration software

 Browse for EDB file

-• Select the Exchange database file that is in a dirty shutdown state, then click ‘Next’ to continue with the recovery process.
+• Choose the Exchange database file that is currently in a dirty shutdown state and click ‘Next’ to proceed with the recovery process.

 Select EDB file